 Our family loves a good road trip and we love the Alabama Road Trips suggested by their state tourism department.
 They have covered the state, designing itineraries with the whole family in mind.
-Maybe your family would enjoy the miles of pristine Gulf Coast beaches, exploring Alabama’s National Parks, or maybe they are more inclined to explore the city life of Birmingham and savor some mouth-watering barbecue.
+Maybe your family would enjoy the miles of pristine Gulf Coast beaches, exploring Alabama’s National Parks, or maybe they would love the city life of Birmingham and savor some mouth-watering Alabama BBQ.
 Whatever type of adventure your family is seeking, Alabama is sure to please with its fantastic food, beautiful beaches, and Southern hospitality.

-Alabama has 32 miles of sandy seashore and many families think a beach is the perfect place for a vacation.
-The Gulf Coast sounds perfect with its sugar sand and gentle waves, but families with a thirst for knowledge should head to Mobile Bay, home to two 19th century forts that saw action during the Civil War, Fort Morgan and Fort Gaines.
+With 32 miles of sandy seashore, family beach vacations in Alabama do not disappoint.
+The Gulf Coast offers sugar sand and gentle waves, but once families have their fill of Alabama beaches, they should head to Mobile Bay.
+This is home to two 19th century forts that saw action during the Civil War, Fort Morgan and Fort Gaines.
 Nearby is the Battleship USS Alabama where kids can explore the ship, a submarine, and an airplane hangar.
 Hands on history at its best.

 Huntsville is home to the U.S. Space and Rocket Center, the largest and most comprehensive space flight museum in the world.
 Inside the center, visitors have a chance to view a multitude of space artifacts including Mercury and Gemini capsule trainers, the Apollo 16 capsule, and one of the few V-2 rockets in the nation.